-Plus, I never would have encountered masterpieces such as this at any regular old hotel:
+But really, this is what made the experience.
+I never would have encountered masterpieces such as this at any regular old hotel:

 I always seem to get into heated debates with my friends from the West Coast about whose homeland, theirs or mine (Colorado) is better.
 Most of these (mistaken) friends come from somewhere within California, but the next biggest culprits are those from Vancouver.
 I’m about as stubborn as they come, but after visiting Vancouver for a weekend, I have to admit that their arguments are not COMPLETELY without grounds.
 Vancouver definitely is extremely gorgeous!
 With such sky-high living prices, though, I think I’ll stick with Colorado, at least until I make my first $2-3 million!